Sarah627/Java_miniatures/README.md

   here where the error takes place, it's not in syntax, the code works fine but doesn't give you the expected results, these types of errors are dedicated and corrected using tests we will come to this point later.

-for more on errors types here is a useful link [not for newcomers](https://www.geeksforgeeks.org/types-of-errors-in-java-with-examples/)
+for more on errors types here is a useful link [not for newcomers](https://www.geeksforgeeks.org/types-of-errors-in-Java-with-examples/)
-, this is nice introduction to errors [types of errors in java](https://www.scaler.com/topics/types-of-errors-in-java/).
+, this is nice introduction to errors [types of errors in Java](https://www.scaler.com/topics/types-of-errors-in-Java/).

 #### Dealing with data in Java

 - a variable is used to store data, you can think of variables as where we store values, these values can be numeric, string (group of characters), reference, etc.

-- basic syntax to declare a variable in java
+- basic syntax to declare a variable in Java

   > datatype {variable-name} = value;